• Home

 • Inactive Met52® spray (water) and inactive TCS® bait boxes

-All of the participating properties in a neighborhood receive the same treatment.
+All of the participating properties in a neighborhood received the same treatment.

-Why will some neighborhoods be treated with inactive ingredients?
+Why were some neighborhoods treated with inactive ingredients?

-In this study, we are using the gold standards for scientific research.
+In this study, we used the gold standards for scientific research.
 One of these standards is to control for the "placebo effect", which occurs when people behave differently because they know which treatment group they are in.
-For this reason, we are making sure that people participating in the study are not able to tell which treatment group they are in.
-In fact, no one collecting data for the study knows which neighborhood is receiving which treatment.
-We will all find out together at the end of the study.
+For this reason, we made sure that people participating in the study were not able to tell which treatment group they were in.
+In fact, no one collecting data for the study knew which neighborhood was receiving which treatment.

-We are collecting three major kinds of data in this study, and using these data to find out which, if any, of the four treatment groups has a significant effect on the number of ticks, tick bites, or cases of tick-borne diseases in the neighborhoods.
+We collected three major kinds of data in this study, and used these data to find out which, if any, of the four kinds of treatments had a significant effect on the number of ticks, tick bites, or cases of tick-borne diseases in the neighborhoods.

 Reporting by participants

-Throughout the tick season, people participating in the study report diagnosed cases of tick-borne disease, as well as encounters with ticks on themselves and their pets.
+Throughout the tick season, people participating in the study reported diagnosed cases of tick-borne disease, as well as encounters with ticks on themselves and their pets.

 Tick collection by biologists

-Our crews sample ticks on properties and conduct lab analyses to measure the number of ticks in each neighborhood and whether they are carrying pathogens.
+Our crews sampled ticks on properties and conducted lab analyses to measure the number of ticks in each neighborhood and whether they were carrying pathogens.

 Surveillance by healthcare providers

-Local doctors and other health care professionals monitor cases of tick-borne diseases to determine whether the two methods reduce the incidence of disease in neighborhoods.
+Local doctors and other health care professionals monitored cases of tick-borne diseases to determine whether the two methods reduced the incidence of disease in neighborhoods.

 Picture